Workplace Support in Federal Law

 Effective March 23, 2010, this federal law requires employers to provide break time and a place for most hourly wage-earning and some salaried employees (nonexempt workers) to express breast milk at work.
 The law states that employers must provide a "reasonable" amount of time and that they must provide a private space other than a bathroom.
 They are required to provide this until the employee's baby turns one year old.

-This law is part of Section 4207 of the Patient Protection and Affordable Care Act under the Fair Labor Standards Act (FLSA) of 2011.
-Download the text of Section 4207 only.
+This provision was passed as Section 4207 of the Patient Protection and Affordable Care Act (ACA), which amended Section 7 of the Fair Labor Standards Act of 1938 (29 U.S.C.
+207) by adding at the end the following:

 Questions About the "Break Time for Nursing Mothers" Law